 Before our night train to Sapa, do you have a place where we can leave luggage?

 Most hotels have a luggage room.
 If for any reason this is not available you can safely leave your luggage at the Trekking Sapa office.

 We also recommend that you extend your stay at the hotel for the day of travel to Sapa.
 This gives you somewhere to use as a base before your overnight train journey

 What is the best time to visit Sapa?

 The best weather is from April to September.
 Although, each season has its merits.

-At this time of year temperatures range from 15 – 25º C. This is the dry season in Sapa making routes dry and easier to use.
-At this time of year it is also possible to scale Mount Fansipan.
+At this time of year, temperatures range from 15 – 25º C. This is the dry season in Sapa making routes dry and easier to use.
+At this time of year, it is also possible to scale Mount Fansipan.
 During the winter months, temperatures are much cooler.
-It is advised to carry warmer clothing (good waterproof jacket, sweater, woollen socks etc.).
-In addition, during the winter months there will be periods of light rain and mists, which do though provide amazing photo opportunities.
+It is advised to carry warmer clothing (good waterproof jacket, sweater, woolen socks etc.).
+In addition, during the winter months, there will be periods of light rain and mists, which do though provide amazing photo opportunities.

 You can visit our website www.trekkingsapa.com to check more reviews about Sapa travel or contact us to book the amazing Sapa tours right away!